adriangrantdotorg/Twitter-Follower-Blocker/README.md

-# Twitter Follower Blindfold
+# Twitter Follower Blocker
-Twitter Follower Blindfold is a Chrome Extension for blocking Follower counts on Twitter.com.
+Twitter Follower Blocker is a Chrome Extension for blocking Follower counts on Twitter.com.
 ![screenshot](/img/Logo.jpg)

 ## How to Use